 - Open entry: Inclusive of clubs, independent swimmers, and international guests

-To add additional incentives to domestic championship events the Australian cup will act as an additional pathway and funding opportunity for HP activities.
+To add additional incentives to domestic championship events the Australian Cup will act as an additional pathway and funding opportunity for HP activities.
 This requires a clear point-based system to provide fairness and objective criteria for funding allocations.
 Separate rankings will be maintained for men and women and published on the HP website.

 Scoring System: